pasqualerossi/42-School-Guide/README.md

 # 42 School Projects and Exams

-#### :arrow_down: The numbers below in each ring are a recommendation on which project to start with next  :one:
+#### :arrow_down: The numbers below are a recommendation on which project to start with next in each ring, starting with :one:

 </div>